RiiConnect24/Wii-Guide/_pages/en_US/letterbomb.md

 LetterBomb is an exploit for the Wii that is triggered using the Wii Message Board.

+This exploit is one of many.
+Check out the [Get Started](/get-started) page for other options.
+{: .notice--info}

 #### What you need
-* An SD card
+- An SD card
-* A Wii on system version 4.3
+- A Wii on system version 4.3
+   - This exploit will not work on a Wii Mini or vWii

 #### Instructions